-You can also send inspirational quotes to inmates with my free download, Motivational Life Quotes.
+You can also send inspirational, encouragement quotes to inmates by using the free download, Motivational Life Quotes.

 Spiritually Encouraging Words for Someone in Jail

 You may need to study your Bible a bit to find the right words to encourage someone in jail.
-If you already know the person, you can pick Bible verses that are applicable to that person’s circumstances.
+If you already know the person, you can pick Bible verses that apply to that person’s circumstances.
 Personally, I think inmates need to be encouraged and uplifted during their trials.

-When I’ve written to prisoners to spiritually encourage them, I urged them to do the following tasks in order to stay strong in their faith:
+When I’ve written prisoners to spiritually encourage them, I urged them to do the following tasks to stay strong in their faith:

 - Keep your relationship with God a top priority.